Admission as an Exchange Student

 In order to be considered as an exchange student, your home university must have an exchange agreement with Roskilde University.

-An exchange agreement means that the two universities exchanges students without any tuition fees.
+An exchange agreement means that the two universities exchange students without any tuition fees.
 If your home university has no exchange agreement with Roskilde University, you can still take one semester at Roskilde University as a guest student – please find more information about tuition fees and admission requirements here.

 Please contact the International Office at your home institution regarding exchange at Roskilde University.